pwang00/pietcc/README.md

-        --o1                       Sets the compiler optimization level to 1 (LLVM Less) --o2                       Sets the compiler optimization level to 2 (LLVM Default) --o3                       Sets the compiler optimization level to 3 (LLVM Aggressive) -s, --size <codel_size>        Interpret or compile with a supplied codel size --ub                           Treats unknown pixels as black (default: error) --uw                           Treats unknown pixels as white (default: error) -w, --warn-nt                  Attempts to detect nontermination behavior in a Piet program during compilation
+        --o1                       Sets the compiler optimization level to 1 (LLVM Less) --o2                       Sets the compiler optimization level to 2 (LLVM Default) --o3                       Sets the compiler optimization level to 3 (LLVM Aggressive) -s, --size <codel_size>        Interpret or compile with a supplied codel size (must divide program height and width)
+    --ub                           Treats unknown pixels as black (default: error) --uw                           Treats unknown pixels as white (default: error) -w, --warn-nt                  Attempts to detect nontermination behavior in a Piet program during compilation